abhishekghoshh/ds-algo-cp-problems/docs/greedy/MeetingRooms2.md

         int ans = minRooms2(meetings);
         System.out.println(ans);
     }

+    // to place the timings of meetings in a timeline,
+    // first we will sort both of the list and add that to the list
+    // true if a new meeting started and false if there is no meeting.
-    public static int minRooms2(List<List<Integer>> meetings) {
+    // the list of booleans will represent that if the meeting is starting or ending in an order public static int minRooms2(List<List<Integer>> meetings) {
         int n = meetings.size();
         int[] startTime = new int[n];